Promo banner

 Checking the oil, coolant, screenwash, brake and clutch and power steering fluid levels on your car is a straightforward job that takes seconds to do.
 Some fluids should be checked once a week but others can go for longer before they need to be examined.

 This task requires no experience.
-You won’t need any tools - just some paper towels and maybe a funnel.
+You won’t need any tools - just some paper towels - and each check will take a matter of seconds.

 When to check your car’s fluids